mzhou356/img2recommender/README.md

       * resnet50_model_5_up.json: model architecture for resnet50
       * best_resnet50_model_beard.h5.gz, best_resnet50_model_eyewear.h5.gz, best_resnet50_model_hat.h5.gz:
         - best final model weights for all 3 labels.
 Saved in gz because the weight files are too large for GitHub.

+  * image_readme:
+    - images for uploading into README.md.

+ * img2recommender_summary_notebook.ipyn
+    - a summary technical notebook for data visualization and model tuning.
+      * Checkout individual notebooks from Jupyter Notebooks for details.

+  * summary_presentation_img2recommender.pdf
+    - A conceptual summary of the project for non technical audiences in pdf format.

-  * PDF Presentation:
+  * summary_presentation_img2recommender.pptx
-    - A conceptual summary of the project for non technical audiences.
+    - A conceptual summary of the project for non technical audiences in pptx format.

 #### Sources:
    * https://www.pyimagesearch.com/2017/12/04/how-to-create-a-deep-learning-dataset-using-google-images/